Evaluate proper sizing, document, and prepare datasheets for relief devices at an ethanol production facility.

 - Visited the operating site and gathered relevant information from field devices, equipment files, and operator interviews

-- Performed sizing calculations and provided documentation for approximately 108 pressure safety valves (PSVs)
+- Performed sizing calculations and provided documentation for over 100 pressure safety valves (PSVs)

 - Performed hydraulic calculations to verify sizing of inlet and outlet piping for the PSVs that were determined to need replacement